Uncertainty Weighs on Investments

 The current economic slowdown will lead to a decline in investments and international trade of capital goods.

-Published by Marzia Moccia. .Industrial equipment Conjuncture Uncertainty IMF Economic trends
+Published by Marzia Moccia. .Industrial equipment Conjuncture Uncertainty IMF Global economic trends

 Log in to use the pretty print function and embed function.